 The mist-covered hills of the Bwindi Impenetrable Forest are home to one of the planet’s most biologically diverse rainforests.
 Much as result of many species that took refuge here during glaciations of the Pleistocene epoch.
 Around 400 plant, 350 bird, 200 butterfly, 10 primate species survive in this small park.
 It includes a population of around 340 critically endangered mountain gorillas.

-Uganda’s Bwindi Impenetrable Forest measures 330 km sq. some 25,000 years old (one of the few “refugia” that survived the last ice age).
-The lowland forest is home to 340 gorillas in 15 troops; gorillas are tracked from Buhoma in the north and Nkuringo in the south; 350 birds including 23 Albertine Rift endemics; 200 butterfly species; 120 mammals including 11 primates; 200 tree species; around 30 forest elephants in the south; Bwindi area has the densest human population in Uganda with around 350 people/square km.
+The Bwindi Impenetrable Forest measures 330 km sq. some 25,000 years old (one of the few “refugia” that survived the last ice age).
+The lowland forest is home to 340 gorillas in 15 troops; gorillas are tracked from Buhoma in the north and Nkuringo in the south; 350 birds including 23 Albertine Rift endemics; 200 butterfly species; 120 mammals including 11 primates; 200 tree species; around 30 forest elephants in the south; Bwindi area has the country’s densest human population with around 350 people/square km.

 The annual average temperature is 7-20 degrees C. Usually cold in the early morning and at night with the coolest period during June and July.
 Bwindi has a short rain from March to May and heavy rains in September to November.
 June to August is usually driest but expect soft rain at any time of year and bring wet weather gear.

 The two main areas in Africa where the Mountain Gorillas are found are Bwindi and Virunga.
 The biggest constraints to tracking are permit availability and suitable accommodation.
 Anybody wishing to travel between June and October (regular holiday season) should definitely try booking both a year in advance.